FrankMeyer22/hello-world/readme.md

 Note that you will need 32+ Go of RAM to run CraftML on the biggest datasets.

-To reproduce the result in the orgininal paper, use the default setting of the confilg file given in example.
+To reproduce the result of the original paper, use the default setting of the confilg file given in example.
 (use a branch factor of 10, 50 trees, max of 10 instances per leaf, etc...)

 ### for classical mono-target data (UCI-type data file)